 After the defeat of Napoleon, Vienna hosted a huge diplomatic convention in 1815.
 That Congress of Vienna stabilized and shaped 19th-century Europe.

 And that's the age that shaped our romantic image of the city: swirling orchestras, Eiffel-era Ferris wheels, and grand architecture.

-A century later, after loosing World War I and her empire, Vienna's more laid back.
-Today, enjoying the fact that its superpower days are over, Vienna is simply an expert in good living...and that includes perhaps Europe's finest chocolate cake...the Sacher-Torte.
+A century later, after losing WWI and its empire, Vienna's just more laid back.
+Today, enjoying the fact that its superpower days are over, Vienna is simply an expert at good living, and that includes perhaps Europe's finest chocolate cake — the Sacher torte.

 The enticing shopping streets of the old town have been traffic-free since the 1970s.
 With its elegant storefronts and lively people-watching, just taking a stroll is a delight.

 History is everywhere.
 Even in the street musicians.
 This well-decorated musical gang goes back to a day when Austria's military marching bands had a more serious job to do.